 Digital reporting, domestic: A real-time digital reporting system may be introduced or maintained on a transaction-by-transaction basis for transactions between companies within the same Member State.
 It must comply with the harmonised EU requirements.

 These regulations will be omitted in the future

 With the new digital reporting requirements of the ViDA package, the EC Sales List reporting requirements will be dropped as of 1 January 2028 (see also 4.
 Digital reporting, cross-border).

 - Consignment warehouse regulation

-The simplification for consignment warehouses will be abolished; a transitional arrangement is planned until the end of 2025.
-The OSS will be extended to intra-Community transfers (transfers to another EU country); see also 2.
+The simplification for consignment warehouses will be abolished; a transitional arrangement is planned until 2025.
+The OSS will be extended to intra-community transfers (transfers to another EU country); see also 2.
 Extension of the OSS ….
-For removals, a reverse charge-mechanism will be introduced.
+For removals, a reverse-charge mechanism will be introduced.

 How does ViDA affect marketplaces and platforms?